francetv/build-script/README.md

 This script is use to pre-compilate the project before deploying to production environnement.
 You must create a target repository with all vendor commited.

 It is mainly use for Symfony 2 project.
 It can be adapted for any project.

 ## How to use

 Copy build.sh file in bin/ directory.

 Create a repository to host all source code with vendor.
-Example: api-deploy
+Example: my-project-deploy

-Create develop and master branch in build repository (api-deploy).
+Create develop and master branch in build repository (my-project-deploy).

 Modify setting part in build.sh file.

 ```
-REPOSITORY=api
+REPOSITORY=my-project
-REPOSITORY_BUILD=api-deploy
+REPOSITORY_BUILD=my-project-deploy
 ORGANISATION=francetv
 GIT_HOST=github.com
 ```